ptupitsyn/ptupitsyn.github.io/_posts/2025-12-04-How-Many-Client-Connections-Can-Ignite-Handle.md

 ![2025-12-04-How-Many-Client-Connections-Can-Ignite-Handle.png](2025-12-04-How-Many-Client-Connections-Can-Ignite-Handle.png)

-Note that every connection exchanges a heartbeat message every 10 seconds, so the system is not idle, we are handling about 20k (very simple) requests per second, but this barely requires any CPU.
+Note that each connection exchanges a heartbeat message every 10 seconds, so the system is not completely idle.
+We have about 20k small requests per second, but this barely requires any CPU.

 # Conclusion